-Insurance Options After Someone Else Drives Your Car and Gets in an Accident
+Insurance Options When Someone Crashes Your Car

 Remember, using your insurance means you are liable for paying your deductible, even if it’s a friend (and not you personally) who crashes your car.
 Fortunately, your friend’s insurance can help if the damage exceeds your coverage.
 For example, if your policy covers up to $45,000 and the damage is $55,000, the driver's insurance can cover the final $10,000.

 However, that isn’t the case if you’ve specifically excluded the driver from your policy.
 You might choose to leave someone off your insurance because they are a high-risk driver and expensive to insure - like a new driver with multiple speeding tickets, or someone with DUIs on his or her driving record.
 If that excluded driver crashes your car, your insurance company will refuse to cover the damage.

 Unfortunately, an accident can affect your insurance rates even if you aren’t driving.
 One accident won’t necessarily raise your premium by itself.
 But if you were in another accident not too long before someone else crashes your car, your company is likely to raise your premium, retract your safe-driver discount, or even drop your policy.